Continuing Education Activity

 Similar to their indications, the adverse effects of bacteriostatic antimicrobials are dependent upon the drug in question.

-Due to their excellent bioavailability in most tissues throughout the body, tetracyclines can deposit into vascularized bones and tissues easily; this becomes problematic in fetuses and children less than eight years old, where tetracycline antibiotics can deposit and cause a characteristic brown discoloration of bones, which is permanent throughout life.
+Due to their excellent bioavailability in most tissues throughout the body, tetracyclines can easily be deposited into vascularized bones and tissues; this becomes problematic in fetuses and children less than eight years old, where tetracycline antibiotics can deposit and cause a characteristic brown discoloration of bones, which is permanent throughout life.
 This adverse effect is not inherently toxic and is a relative contraindication.
 Additionally, this effect is directly dose-dependent.

 Macrolide antimicrobials are significant inhibitors of CYP3A4 and have several interactions via these pathways.
 Specifically, they increase serum concentrations of carbamazepine, corticosteroids, cyclosporin, digoxin, theophylline, valproic acid, and warfarin.
 Azithromycin, however, appears to have less activity on CYP3A4 and has weaker drug interactions.

 Clindamycin commonly correlates with local hypersensitivity and skin reactions, which can be severe enough to cause toxic epidermal necrolysis or Stevens-Johnson syndrome.
-Additionally, both oral and intravenous preparations of clindamycin deplete the bacterial reserve of the gut and strongly correlate with rates of C. difficile colitis (up to 20 to 30%) as well as high rates of diarrhea without underlying infection.
+Additionally, both oral and intravenous preparations of clindamycin deplete the bacterial reserve of the gut and strongly correlate with rates of C. difficile colitis (up to 20 to 30%) and high rates of diarrhea without underlying infection.

 Generally, trimethoprim/sulfamethoxazole is well-tolerated in both immunocompetent and immunocompromised patients.
 However, there are some drug-drug interactions with warfarin, methotrexate, phenytoin, digoxin, and oral contraceptives.
 For most of these agents, it increases blood concentrations, therefore increasing activity.
 However, it appears to inactivate oral contraceptives.
 Additionally, as a sulfonamide-containing (sulfa) antimicrobial, there is a significant risk of allergy within the general population.
 A final effect of trimethoprim/sulfamethoxazole is that it causes an approximately 10% rise in serum creatinine concentrations without affecting renal function, which can mimic signs of nephrotoxicity.